buildpacks/spec/platform.md

 ### Caching

-If caching is enabled the platform is responsible for providing the lifecycle with access to the correct cache.
+IF caching is enabled the platform is responsible for providing the lifecycle with access to the correct cache.
 Whenever possible, the platform SHOULD provide the same cache to each rebuild of a given app image.
 Cache locality and availability MAY vary between platforms.